 Waylon Live was recorded at the dawn of Waylon’s golden era, and released during the height of it.
 After toiling in Nashville for years, he had wrestled creative control away from the executives and was starting to flex his newfound muscles.
 The release of Honky Tonk Heroes in 1973 announced his arrival and is often…

-Kacey Musgraves golden hour
+It’s 2018, and Kacey Musgraves is having a golden hour

 Kacey Musgraves is an authentic songwriter whose albums are imbued with personal experiences.
 Her first two albums depict small-town American life, sung with a traditional twang but featuring an outspoken viewpoint that sets her apart from typical country musicians.
 Kacey quickly grew a reputation as the bad girl of country music, more than happy to…